 In this article:

 How do you give Claude memory that survives across sessions, when your work is knowledge work — analysis, decisions, strategy — and not coding?
-This post walks through the three-layer setup I run across four B2B SaaS GTM clients, why curated markdown beats vector databases for this kind of work, and how to choose between five common memory architectures.
+This post walks through the three-layer setup I run across four B2B SaaS GTM clients, why curated markdown beats vector databases for this kind of work, and how to choose between six common memory architectures.

 Why most persistent memory setups are over-engineered